mrtnvh/talks/packages/container-queries/slides/slides.md

 ```

 <div v-click class='mt-3'>
-  <carbon-warning-alt class='mr-3' /> Flash Of Unstyled Content
+  <carbon-warning-alt class='mr-3' /> Layout shift
 </div>

 <!--
 Or we could use ResizeObserver API, a browser API that through JavaScript can take an elements size into account and act accordingly.
 But, with this solution, we have to wait until the JavaScript is evaluated.
-Without the proper measures, like some form of loading screen and making sure this solution is loaded before every other piece of JavaScript is ready, it can cause a Flash of Unstyled Content.
+Without the proper measures, like some form of loading screen and making sure this solution is loaded before every other piece of JavaScript is ready, it can cause a Layout shift.
  -->

 ---